0xRick/0xRick.github.io/_posts/2019-8-17-helpline.md

 ```
 <br>
 <hr>
-### HTTP Initial Enumeration, Administrative Access
+## HTTP Initial Enumeration, Administrative Access
-#### On the `http` port there was an application called `ManageEngine ServiceDesk Plus`.
+<br> On the `http` port there was an application called `ManageEngine ServiceDesk Plus`.
 ![](/images/hackthebox/helpline/1.png)
-#### I tried some common credentials like `admin:admin` and `guest:guest` which actually worked :
+<br> I tried some common credentials like `admin:admin` and `guest:guest` which actually worked :
 ![](/images/hackthebox/helpline/2.png)
 <br>
 <br>
 ![](/images/hackthebox/helpline/3.png)
-#### But as `guest` my capabilities were limited so I had to elevate to an administrative user.
+<br> But as `guest` my capabilities were limited so I had to elevate to an administrative user.
 I searched for known vulnerabilities for this application and found this [authentication bypass vulnerability](https://www.exploit-db.com/exploits/42037).
 However to exploit it I needed a valid username :
 ![](/images/hackthebox/helpline/4.png)
 <br>
 <br>